ReSurfEMG/ReSurfEMG/README.md

 modify the library code (and possibly contribute their changes back).

 We have transitioned to a fully Python 3.9 environment.
-The instructions below are for our versions below 0.1.0:
+The instructions below are for our newer versions above 0.1.0:
+(For older instructions with `venv` please see versions below 0.1.0, and adapt them if using Windows and/or a different Python version than Python.org Python e.g. you may need to use `.venv/Scripts/activate` in place of `.venv/bin/activate`.
+This will create a distributable package from the source code, then install it in the currently active environment.
+This will also install development tools we use s.a. `pytest` and `codestyle` and will also install tools we use for working with the library, s.a. `jupyter`.)

 After checking out the source code, create virtual environment.
 Both `conda` and `venv` environments are supported, however, if you are on Windows, we reccomend using `conda`.

-For instructions with `venv` please see versions below 0.1.0, and adapt them if using Windows and/or a different Python version than Python.org Python e.g. you may need to use `.venv/Scripts/activate` in place of `.venv/bin/activate`.
-This will create a distributable package from the source code, then install it in the currently active environment.
-This will also install development tools we use s.a. `pytest` and `codestyle` and will also install tools we use for working with the library, s.a. `jupyter`.

 1. Using Anaconda Python